Night King: Season 8

 Led by the Night King, the dead quickly advance south and attack Last Hearth, massacring the population and adding them to their army, before marching on Winterfell.
-Bran, knowing that the Night King plans to destroy him, plans to hide in Winterfell's Godswood as bait, with Jon and Daenerys lying in wait with the dragons to ambush him.
+Bran, knowing that the Night King intends to destroy him, plans to hide in Winterfell's Godswood as bait, with Jon and Daenerys lying in wait with the dragons to ambush him.
 However, Jon and Daenerys leave their position to attack the wights when they begin overwhelming Winterfell's defenders, and the Night King engages them with Viserion, resulting in Jon and the Night King being dismounted.
-Daenerys attempts to burn the Night King, not realizing that he is immune to fire, and flees when the Night King attempts to kill her dragon Drogon.
+Daenerys attempts to burn the Night King with dragonfire, but he emerges unharmed, and she flees when the Night King attempts to kill her dragon Drogon.
 Jon attempts to fight the Night King, but the Night King reanimates those killed in battle to protect him.
 The Night King and the White Walkers head to the Godswood for Bran, and are confronted by Theon Greyjoy, whom the Night King kills.
 However, before he can kill Bran, he is ambushed by Arya Stark, who destroys him by plunging a dagger made out of Valyrian steel into the Night King's chest.
 With the Night King dead, the White Walkers shatter and the Army of the Dead collapses.

 Other media

 Space Jam: A New Legacy (2021)

-Night King also appeared in the live-action/animated film Space Jam: A New Legacy.
+The Night King also makes a brief cameo as a spectator watching a basketball match in the live-action/animated film Space Jam: A New Legacy.